AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 The advantage of using ACPI USB port mapping method.

    - Kextless
+   - USB ports are defined in ACPI level and unlikely to break in future macOS updates
    - Will work on any SMBIOS
-   - Does not affect other types of operating systems.
+   - Does not affect other types of operating systems

+    Note that modifying and dropping the OEM table for USB may need to be redone accordingly if the changes are made due to BIOS updates.

 # Modification